 Here’s part of my story…”

 This story tells about two of the events in my life that could have, and almost did, derail me from my career and life.
-What I learned from these experiences has helped me better manage myself through other traumatic life events, including loss, career change, layoff, care-giving, retirement and reinventing myself.
+What I learned from getting through divorce has helped me better manage through other traumatic life events.
+The foundation I created served me well as I faced loss, career change, layoff, caregiving, retirement and reinventing myself.

 Through my divorces (two of them), I discovered that I lost sight of who I was, what I valued most and who I wanted to be.
 I took care of everyone else first.
 I compromised.
 I let myself be defined.

-I’d like to tell you a bit of my story.
+I’d like to tell you a bit about my story.

 I learned later that I never dealt with the emotions I felt, including my grief.